nashville-software-school/aws-deployment-instructions/README.md

 3. Sign in as the **Root user**.
 4. [Set up a virtual Multi-factor Authentication device for your AWS account root user.
    ](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html#enable-virt-mfa-for-root)
-   **Setting up multi-factor authentication is another vital step to secure your account.**
+   **Setting up multi-factor authentication is another vital step toward securing your account.**
 5. Navigate to **IAM** with the search bar at the top of the screen.
 6. Choose **Users** on the left navigation menu.
 7. Select **Add user**.